dumlutimuralp/antrea-packet-walks/part_c/README.md

 Note 1: For simplicity, the ARP requests/replies between antrea-gw0, frontend pod and backend2 pod are not shown in the above output.

-The highlighted flow above will be matched against a flow entry in each OVS Table, processed top to bottom in each individual table, based on the priority value of the flow entry in the table.
+The highlighted flow above will be matched against a flow entry in each OVS Table (first on Worker 1 node, then on Worker 2 node), processed top to bottom in each individual table, based on the priority value of the flow entry in the table.

 ## 9.1 Classifier Table #0